oicnanev/RI-ISEL2526/Practical_Assignments/2_BGP_Routing_Configurations/report.md

 In this last phase, the objectives are:

 - Activate the MD5 authentication on all the eBGP peering’s on the AS701.
 This a good practice for all the peers nevertheless for the lab proposes will be ok to test on this AS only
 - Filter the Bogon prefixes on the peer routers from AS 1273.
-The BadGuy router is adverXsing Bogons (see: [link](https://conference.apnic.net/22/docs/tut-routing-pres-bgp-bcp.pdf))
+The BadGuy router is advertising Bogons (see: [link](https://conference.apnic.net/22/docs/tut-routing-pres-bgp-bcp.pdf))
 - Implement Remote Triggered Black Hole (RTBH) filtering - a popular and effective technique for the mitigation of denial-of-service (DoS) attack on AS1273 coming from the prefix `63.96.0.115` [link](https://www.cisco.com/c/dam/en_us/about/security/intelligence/blackhole)

 ### 5.2 - Implementation